jimasp/behave-vsc/README.md

 ## Extension settings

+Extension settings in this document should be prefixed with `behave-vsc.` in your `settings.json` file, e.g. `behave-vsc.behaveWorkingDirectory`.

 For simple setups, the extension should work "out of the box", but there is plenty of customisation available via `settings.json`:

+- For information on all available options, go to the extension settings in vscode and/or see examples in this readme, but a quick rundown is as follows:
 - Customise your test run via `settings.json`, e.g. `behaveWorkingDirectory`, `env`, etc.
 - Enable/disable `justMyCode` for debug (via `settings.json` not `launch.json`).
 - Import steps from step libraries via `importedSteps`.
-- Environment variables (and behave tags) can be set on a per run basis via custom `runProfiles` which then appear in the test explorer UI.
+- Environment variables, behave tags and even a custom runner script can be set on a per run basis via custom `runProfiles`.
+These then then appear in the test explorer UI.
-- If you are using a multi-root workspace with multiple projects that contain feature files, you can set up default settings in your `*.code-workspace` file, then optionally override these as required in the `settings.json` in each workspace folder.
+- If you are using a multi-root workspace, you can set some default settings such as `runProfiles` in your `*.code-workspace` file.
+You can determine which `settings.json` or `*.code-workspace` settings are active if they are greyed out or not.
-- For information on all available options, go to the extension settings in vscode.

 ---